muyangren907/flask_tg/readthedocs/quick-references/faq.rst

 * Your system time is incorrect.
 * The proxy you're using may be interfering somehow.
-* The daxiedewuyu session is being used or has been used from somewhere else.
+* The django session is being used or has been used from somewhere else.
-  Make sure that you created the session from daxiedewuyu, and are not using the same session anywhere else.
+  Make sure that you created the session from django, and are not using the same session anywhere else.
 If you need to use the same account from multiple places, login and use a different session for each place you need.